Ardoq uses websockets to power real-time collaboration and some other functionality in the app.

 To ensure Ardoq works well for your users, please verify that websockets works.
 One way to check general websocket functionality is to use a test site.

-If your network has a firewall which blocks websocket connections, you should allow websocket connections to all domains matching
+If your network has a firewall that blocks websocket connections, you should allow websocket connections to all domains matching

 Please open a chat support session if you have further questions.